What Is an Economy?

 Capitalism is structurally different.
 Production is socially interdependent, temporally extended, and mediated through money.
 No individual can trace the precise contribution of their labour to any final commodity.
 Labour inputs are jointly productive, globally distributed, and embedded across complex supply chains.
 There is no operational way to convert embodied labour directly into individual monetary remuneration.
 For this reason, labour-time cannot function as a practical currency.

 This surplus appears as profit in the price layer.
-Whether privately appropriated or publicly directed, it performs informational, intertemporal, and risk-buffering functions within a monetary production economy organised through wage labour and decentralised allocation.
+Whether privately appropriated or publicly directed, it performs informational, inter-temporal, and risk-buffering functions within a monetary production economy organised through wage labour and decentralised allocation.

 This does not imply that markets must inevitably collapse.
 Price can approximate reproduction constraints to varying degrees.
 But because alignment cannot be exact, reproduction cannot be left entirely to decentralised price signals.
 Under capitalism, surplus extraction must be institutionally structured and managed if reproduction is to remain stable.